mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Monit.md

 	  then restart
 	  alert email_address@example.com only on { timeout, nonexist }

-Restart `monit` and all should be good:
+Restart Monit and all should be good:

     sudo service monit restart